hhatemic/H_Hatemic_Marvel_Quiz/README.md

 ### Rules

-1. Think of any of the 5 Heros below:
+1. Think of any of the 4 Heros below:
 	- Spider-Man
-	- Wolverine
 	- Hulk
 	- Thanos
 	- Galactus